fstfwd/declutter/README.md

 ## Design

-A DOM to DOM converter designed for web clipping.
+Designed for web clipping.
 So no support for fetching next page links, Readability UI, or footnotes.
 And it only works in the browser.

 * A DOM to DOM converter.
 * Unobtrusive.
 The original DOM is kept intact.